sonnyt/tweetie/README.md

 ## Templating

-For now only two templating variables are available, more coming soon.
-You add as much as HTML elementes as you would like.
+You can add as many HTML elements as you like.

 Template | Description
 --- | ---